maalikhassan/app/README.md

 - 🔄 WebSocket-based synchronization
 - 🎨 Clean, modern interface
 - 📱 Responsive design
+- � **Progressive Web App (PWA)** - Install on your device and use like a native app
-- 🚀 Lightweight and fast
+- �🚀 Lightweight and fast

 ## Tech Stack